1st Year Curriculum

 01-April-19

-We offer lots of different subjects here at Firhouse ETSS.
-First Year is a great time to explore lots of different subjects.
-You will find yourself both developing further in subjects that you did in primary school, while also trying out subjects that are totally new to you.
+We offer a range of subjects here at Firhouse ETSS.
+First Year is a great time to explore a variety of subjects.
+You will find yourself both developing further in subjects that you did in primary school, while also discovering subjects that are totally new to you.
 Our hope is that our students get to experience a wide range of subjects, something that will stand to them as they move through school and make decisions around subject choices.

 Core Subjects in First Year